nahinbin/lapse/README.md

-# Minimal Pomodoro Timer Chrome Extension
+# Lapse - Minimal Pomodoro Timer Chrome Extension

 A clean and minimal Pomodoro timer Chrome extension with a beautiful gradient design.